mohammadbutt/42_ft_printf/README.md

 int		ft_printf(const char *str, ...)
 ```
 ### Parsing - [Source Code](https://github.com/mohammadbutt/42_ft_printf/blob/master/srcs/parsing.c)
-After setting up the variadic function, parsing is performed to collect information
+Information is collected in a systematic way, so when the program detects a percentage sign, parsing is performed.
+Informatoin is collected in the following manner:
+%[flags][width][precision][length][type field]